tdurtschi/lws-docs/mkdocs/docs/3. Miscellaneous/git.md

 ## My aliases

-In particular, I use lol and lola constantly.
+I find these git aliases useful to reduce typing.
+In particular, I use `git lol` and `git lola` daily, since they are very helpful commands and who can remember all those flags?

+To use a git alias, just substitute the command with the alias.
+E.g. `git st` instead of `git status` .

 To use, amend your `~/.gitconfig` file with the aliases you want to include: